hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 In 2023 a second phase was added, more than doubling the existing capacity of the system.

 End of 2025, the decommissioning process of cluster Hortense will start (see LINK HERE).
-This is in anticipation of the 4th VSC Tier-1 cluster that will become available at the VUB datacenter.
+This is in anticipation of the 4th VSC Tier-1 cluster that will become available at the VUB datacenter from date_ XXX.

 .. _hortense_hardware_details: